Guy Velella: Early release controversy

-On June 21, 2004, Velella was sentenced to one year in jail for bribery under a plea deal, but was released from Rikers Island on September 28, 2004, after less than twelve weeks by the Local Conditional Release Commission, an obscure New York City agency.
+On June 21, 2004, Velella was sentenced to one year in jail for bribery under a plea deal, but was released from Rikers Island on September 28, 2004, after less than 12 weeks by the Local Conditional Release Commission, an obscure New York City agency.
 (Ironically, in the State Senate, Velella had voted to abolish the LCRC.)
 His early release sparked outrage, especially in the media.
-Both the New York Post and New York Daily News, which both endorsed Velella in past campaigns, published editorials demanding his return to jail.
+Both the New York Post and New York Daily News, which had both endorsed Velella in past campaigns, published editorials demanding his return to jail.
 The New York Post pasted Velella's face on a Monopoly "Get Out of Jail Free" card and published it daily in its opinion section.

 Mayor Michael Bloomberg called for an investigation into the circumstances of Velella's early release.
-The city's Department of Investigations, which looked into the matter, found that the Local Conditional Release Commission had violated established procedures when it granted Velella's request.
+The New York City Department of Investigation, which looked into the matter, found that the Local Conditional Release Commission had violated established procedures when it granted Velella's request.
 Mayor Bloomberg then forced the resignation of all four commission members in October and reconstituted the panel by appointing five new members, who on November 19, 2004, ordered Velella back to prison.
 Although Velella appealed the decision, the New York State Appeals Court refused to give him another reprieve.
 He returned to Rikers Island in late December to resume his sentence, and was released on March 18, 2005, after serving only 182 days of his original one-year sentence.